emberjs/rfcs/text/0627-ember-version-4.md

 1. Supporting IE11 adds a significant maintenance overhead for the Ember project.

 > We are now able to drop support for IE11 since major enterprises such as LinkedIn are doing so.
-However, we are waiting six months in order for companies to notify clients and make appropriate plans.
+However, we are waiting at least six months in order for companies to notify clients and make appropriate plans.
 Developers that still need to support IE11 may stay on Ember 3.x indefinitely, and it will be a supported LTS until Ember 4.4 becomes LTS, approximately mid May 2021.

 ## Detailed design

+> In a separate RFC, a new browser support policy will be introduced for the 4.x cycle and possibly beyond.

 > No new features will be introduced in Ember 4.0.
 Instead, all deprecated functionality targeting Ember 4.0 may be removed following its release.